 top of page

-The world of Graduate Medical Education (GME) is fast-paced, high-pressure, and emotionally demanding.
-Between long shifts ⏳, patient care challenges 🏥, and academic responsibilities 📚, it’s easy for faculty and trainees to overlook moments of gratitude.
-However, fostering a culture of thankfulness within GME can significantly improve well-being, resilience, and professional relationships.
+The world of Graduate Medical Education (GME) is fast-paced and emotionally demanding.
+Faculty and trainees often contend with long shifts ⏳, patient care challenges 🏥, and mounting academic responsibilities 📚.
+Amid these pressures, moments of gratitude can easily slip through the cracks.
+Fostering a culture of thankfulness within GME can significantly enhance well-being, resilience, and professional relationships.
 By incorporating simple yet impactful gratitude practices 🙌, institutions can create a more supportive and positive learning environment.

 💡 Why Gratitude Matters in Medical Education